DecisionsDev/odm-docker-kubernetes/platform/eks/README.md

 >helm install mycompany ibm-helm/ibm-odm-prod --version 22.2.0 -f eks-values.yaml
 >```

+> **Note**
-> NOTE: If you choose to use the NGINX Ingress Controller, refer to [Install an ODM release with NGINX Ingress Controller](README-NGINX.md#install-an-odm-release-with-nginx-ingress-controller).
+> If you choose to use the NGINX Ingress Controller, refer to [Install an ODM release with NGINX Ingress Controller](README-NGINX.md#install-an-odm-release-with-nginx-ingress-controller).

 #### Check the topology